asaduzmn/Documentation/readme.md

 14. Now for **Account window** you choose your computer name, username and password.
 15. Select **Time Zone**.
 If you are connected with internet it will automatically selected according to your location and go for the next button.
 16. Now you for the final step you press the **Install** button and wait until it finish it's process.
-17. After installation complete it will show a restart dialoge box press the **restart** button and you have successfully completed installation.
+17. After installation complete it will show a restart dialog box press the **restart** button and you have successfully completed installation.
 18. Now log in into computer with your username password, and final output will like this.

     ![Ubuntu Landing Page][ubuntu-image]